RCLM-Project/CETEIcean/tutorial/README.md

   display: list-item;
 }
 ```
 The first selector will match `<tei-list type="simple">` elements and specifies that list items should not be decorated with bullets or numbers.
-The second identifies `<tei-list>` elements as list items (like `<li>` in HTML).
+The second identifies `<tei-item>` elements as list items (like `<li>` in HTML).
 If you make this change and reload your preview, you will see that the table of contents is now formatted as a list.
 You can experiment with adding margins and other styles to make it look better.
 The `<hi rend="italics">` elements can be dealt with easily too:
 ```css
 tei-hi[rend=italics] {
   font-style: italic;